wujide/learngit/readme.txt

 add a new line.
 add the fourth line.
-creating a new branch is quick and simple.
+creating a new branch is quick && simple. new branch